Abdul-RahmanSayed/Abdul-RahmanSayed.github.io/docs/CODEBASE_GUIDE.md

 These are statements about current behavior, not hypothetical future concerns:

-1. **The contact form does not send anything.** It prevents submission and has no success/error state.
+1. **The contact form depends on the visitor's email application.** It creates a pre-filled draft but cannot send in the background or confirm delivery; a visitor without a configured `mailto:` handler may need to use the fallback link or copy the displayed contact address.
 2. **The frontend does not use the API.** React Query and the generated client are prepared but idle.
 3. **The API is not deployed.** The GitHub Pages workflow can only publish static files.
 4. **The database is empty and unused.** There are no schema models or application queries.